BenjaminHerholz/expo-env/README.md

-# expo-env
+# expo-env-extended
-.env solution for React Native apps Built with EXPO
+extended .env solution for React Native apps Built with EXPO

 > Expo does not give us much in terms of managing multiple environment based configuration.
 Atleast other than `production` and `development`.
 To overcome that, this is simply a workaround until a proper support is released by good folks at [Expo.io](https://expo.io).